CECH Mentor & Volunteer Opportunities

 Breakthrough Cincinnati @ UC

-Breakthrough Cincinnati is an organization that assists underrepresented students enter college with the skills, resources, and the confidence to be successful.
+Breakthrough Cincinnati is an organization that assists some populations of students enter college with the skills, resources, and the confidence to be successful.
 Breakthrough offers a nine-week summer opportunity where volunteers can get paid or simply serve.
 During this period, you will work with inspiring and motivating middle-school student towards their college path.
 In addition, you will develop professional skills for a wide variety of careers while building a local and national network that will last a lifetime.
 Teaching and Administrative positions are available as well as Saturday school year opportunities.

 UC Scholars/ Bearcats Academy